kai687/sphinxawesome-theme/docs/demo/lists.rst

 Ordered lists
 -------------

-Choose an ordered list, when the order of the items matter, that is, in most cases you need to perform the second step *after* the first step, and so on.
+Choose an ordered list,
+when the order of the items matter.
+For example, in most cases
+you need to perform the second step
+*after* the first step,
+and so on.

 #.
 Step 1
 #.
 Step 2